-The cumulative damage done to Puget Sound causes significant habitat loss and declines in species dependent on those habitats, including salmon and shellfish.
-Of Puget Sound's seven native salmon species, three are listed as endangered under the Endangered Species Act (ESA) and the others are listed as threatened.
-The National Marine Fisheries Service (NMFS) has assessed the progress of the Puget Sound Chinook Salmon Recovery Plan since its federal approval in 2007.
-NMFS reported that important habitat for Chinook was still being lost after the first five years of the recovery plan and that habitat protection efforts need substantial improvement.
+The cumulative damage done to Puget Sound causes significant habitat loss and declines in species dependent on those habitats, including salmon and shellfish.31 Of Puget Sound's seven native salmon species, three are listed as endangered under the Endangered Species Act (ESA) and the others are listed as threatened.32 The National Marine Fisheries Service (NMFS) has assessed the progress of the Puget Sound Chinook Salmon Recovery Plan since its federal approval in 2007.33 NMFS reported that important habitat for Chinook was still being lost after the first five years of the recovery plan and that habitat protection efforts need substantial improvement.34

 The loss of salmon in the region has significant social, cultural, and economic consequences.
-The remaining populations of salmon are at less than 5 percent of their historical levels.
-35 Salmon harvest has continued to decline significantly since the 1980s.
-In 1981 over 50 million pounds of salmon were harvested annually, but today we harvest less than 10 million pounds.
-36 The Skagit River Chinook populations have been on a long-term decline over the last century as illustrated by the significant declines in harvest from 40,000-50,000 fish in the 1930s to only a few hundred in the 1990s.37 The value of the Puget Sound salmon fishery currently is estimated at more than \$60 million a year, but salmon are worth more than money.38 nutrient cycles.
-39 Salmon are both an indicator species and keystone species for the overall health of the Puget Sound ecosystem because they are susceptible to changes in the quality of our freshwater streams as well as marine waters, and because they play such an important role in supporting the entire ecosystem.
-40 As an indicator species, "[s]almon are our canary in the coalmine - their decline signals a loss of the Sound's ability to support all life, not only salmon."41 As a keystone species, salmon have an impact on the ecological system that is disproportionately large compared to their abundance.
+The remaining populations of salmon are at less than 5 percent of their historical levels.35 Salmon harvest has continued to decline significantly since the 1980s.
+In 1981 over 50 million pounds of salmon were harvested annually, but today we harvest less than 10 million pounds.36 The Skagit River Chinook populations have been on a long-term decline over the last century as illustrated by the significant declines in harvest from 40,000-50,000 fish in the 1930s to only a few hundred in the 1990s.37 The value of the Puget Sound salmon fishery currently is estimated at more than \$60 million a year, but salmon are worth more than money.38

+Salmon are vital to Pacific Northwest tribal cultural and spiritual practices.
+Salmon also play a critical role, in the ecosystem contributing throughout their life cycle to food chains and nutrient cycles.39 Salmon are both an indicator species and keystone species for the overall health of the Puget Sound ecosystem because they are susceptible to changes in the quality of our freshwater streams as well as marine waters, and because they play such an important role in supporting the entire ecosystem.40 As an indicator species, "[s]almon are our canary in the coalmine - their decline signals a loss of the Sound's ability to support all life, not only salmon."41 As a keystone species, salmon have an impact on the ecological system that is disproportionately large compared to their abundance.
 The removal of a keystone species such as salmon can cause fundamental alterations to the entire ecological system, throwing it off balance.42